ankushgoravaggarwal/RWF2000-Video-Database-for-Violence-Detection/README.md

 To download the released dataset, please:

-1. download the *Agreement Sheet.pdf* and sign it.
+1. download the *Agreement Sheet.pdf* (attached in this Repo) and sign it.
 2. Send the PDF version of scanned *Agreement Sheet* with signature to ming.cheng@dukekunshan.edu.cn
 3. We will send an e-mail with download link to you as soon as possible.